srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Leave the other settings at their defaults, and then click **Save**.

-1. Swith to the **Visual Studio Code** instance containing your IoT Edge solution.
+1. Switch to the **Visual Studio Code** instance containing your IoT Edge solution.

 1. In the **Explorer** pane, right-click **deployment.debug.template.json**, and then click **Build and Run IoT Edge Solution in Simulator**.